Robotics and Automation Minor

 The robotics and automation minor provides students with a foundation in the professional study and practice of programming, using, and working with industrial robots and the industrial automation systems used in the manufacturing environment.
 It provides a broad perspective that includes automation components, automation systems (hardware and software), industrial robots (hardware and software), and specific issues to implementing industrial robotic systems in the electronics manufacturing environment.
 It also includes learning and practice in developing automation/robotic code to accomplish specific functions across the major industrial automation software tools.

 Notes about this minor:

-This minor is closed to students majoring in robotics and manufacturing engineering technology.
+- This minor is closed to students majoring in robotics and manufacturing engineering technology or mechatronics engineering technology.